ajedrych/birthrate-model/README.md

-# 👶 Has COVID-19 made us not want to have children?
+# ECONOMETRICS MODEL

-## Analysis of birth rate determinants
+### 👶 Has COVID-19 made us not want to have children? - analysis of birth rate determinants

 ### R
 The model was estimated in R language.